 The Avitabile court explicitly left open the possibility that some restrictions on the possession and/or use of stun guns and Tasers would be constitutional.
 So it's up to the New York legislators to change their laws if they want to impose restrictions, like permit requirements, similar to stun gun laws in some other states.
 Any new laws will have to comply with the Supreme Court's decision in New York State Rifle & Pistol Association v.
 Bruen, 597 U.S. __ (2022), which held that the Second Amendment protects the right to carry concealed handguns in public for self-defense.
 The right to carry a handgun in public would probably extend to the right to carry stun guns and Tasers in public.

 While we regularly update this information, states can change their laws at any time.
 But you can find the current version of New York State laws through the New York Courts website.

-Even if a complete ban on civilian use of stun guns isn’t constitutional, that doesn’t mean New Yorkers can use the weapons for illegal purposes.
-For instance, criminal stalking becomes a Class E felony if the perpetrator displayed, possessed, or threatened to use a stun gun or Taser during the crime.
-Penalties include a fine of up to $5,000 and/or a prison term of at least a year and up to 15 years.
+Even if a complete ban on civilian use of stun guns isn't constitutional, that doesn't mean New Yorkers can use the weapons for illegal purposes.
+For instance, criminal stalking becomes a Class E felony if the perpetrator displayed, possessed, or threatened to use a stun gun or Taser (or other weapon) during the crime.
+Penalties include a fine of up to $5,000 and/or a prison term of at least a year and up to four years.
 (N.Y.
-Penal Law §§ 120.55, 70.00.)
+Penal Law §§ 120.55, 70.00, 80.00 (2022).)

 If you're facing charges for weapons violations in New York, including any restrictions related to the use or possession of stun or dart guns, consult a qualified criminal defense lawyer.